-Annual Meeting of Stockholders to Be Held on Thursday, May 14, 2009
+Annual Meeting of Stockholders to Be Held on Thursday, May 27, 2010

-This Proxy Statement is furnished in connection with the solicitation of proxies by the Board of Directors of Harvard Bioscience, Inc. (the "Company") for use at the Annual Meeting of Stockholders of the Company to be held on Thursday, May 14, 2009 at 11:00 a.m.
-Boston time, at the offices of Goodwin Procter LLP, Exchange Place, 53 State Street, Boston, Massachusetts 02109, and any adjournments or postponements thereof (the "Annual Meeting").
+This Proxy Statement is furnished in connection with the solicitation of proxies by the Board of Directors of Harvard Bioscience, Inc. (the "Company" or "we") for use at the Annual Meeting of Stockholders of the Company to be held on Thursday, May 27, 2010 at 11:00 a.m.
+Boston time at the offices of Goodwin Procter LLP, Exchange Place, 53 State Street, Boston, Massachusetts 02109, and any adjournments or postponements thereof (the "Annual Meeting").
+You may obtain directions to the Annual Meeting at www.harvardbioscience.com/eproxy.
 At the Annual Meeting, the stockholders of the Company will be asked to consider and vote upon:

-- 1. The election of three Class III Directors, nominated by the Board of Directors, for three-year terms, such terms to continue until the annual meeting of stockholders in 2012 and until such Directors' successors are duly elected and qualified or until their earlier resignation or removal; and - 2.
+- 1. The election of two Class I Directors, nominated by the Board of Directors, for three-year terms, such terms to continue until the annual meeting of stockholders in 2013 and until such Directors' successors are duly elected and qualified or until their earlier resignation or removal; - 2.
+The ratification of the appointment of KPMG LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2010; and - 3.
 Such other business as may properly come before the Annual Meeting and any adjournments or postponements thereof.

-The Notice of Annual Meeting, Proxy Statement and Proxy Card are first being mailed to stockholders of the Company on or about April 13, 2009, in connection with the solicitation of proxies for the Annual Meeting.
-The Board of Directors has fixed the close of business on March 31, 2009 as the record date for the determination of stockholders entitled to notice of, and to vote at, the Annual Meeting (the "Record Date").
+The Notice of Annual Meeting, Proxy Statement and Proxy Card are first being mailed to stockholders of the Company on or about April 23, 2010, in connection with the solicitation of proxies for the Annual Meeting.
+The Board of Directors has fixed the close of business on March 31, 2010 as the record date for the determination of stockholders entitled to notice of, and to vote at, the Annual Meeting (the "Record Date").
 Only holders of Common Stock, par value \$.01 per share, of the Company (the "Common Stock") of record at the close of business on the Record Date will be entitled to notice of, and to vote at, the Annual Meeting.
-As of the Record Date, there were approximately 29,801,405 shares of Common Stock outstanding and entitled to vote at the Annual Meeting and approximately 202 stockholders of record.
+As of the Record Date, there were approximately 29,584,436 shares of Common Stock outstanding and entitled to vote at the Annual Meeting and approximately 200 stockholders of record.
 Each holder of a share of Common Stock outstanding as of the close of business on the Record Date will be entitled to one vote for each share held of record with respect to each matter properly submitted at the Annual Meeting.